jim stafford

 this works for missing classes too!

-Spring Boot parses conditional class using ASM to detect and evaluate conditions prior to allowing class to be loaded into JVM
+Spring Boot parses conditional class using ASM to detect and evaluate conditions before allowing class to be loaded into JVM

 to base condition on